Nigeria receives 2 million doses of J&J COVID vaccine from EU countries

 The vaccines are currently in a cold room at the airport of the west African nation's capital, Abuja.

 "This batch of vaccines will expire in August 2023.
-So we have that ample time to administer before that time," Faisal Shuaib, executive director of Nigeria's National Primary Health Care Development Agency, told reporters at an airport news conference.
+So we have that ample time to administer before that time," Faisal Shuaib, executive director of Nigeria's National Primary Health Care Development Agency (NPHCDA), told reporters at an airport news conference.

+The shelf life for the vaccines is the longest yet that Nigeria has received.

+The government in December said it would have to destroy about 1 million donated vaccine doses after they had expired.

+The country had been accepting vaccines with short shelf lives from international donor nations in an attempt to use them quickly and provide some level of protection for Nigerians due to vaccine scarcity in the past.

-(Reporting by Camillus Eboh, Writing by Julia Payne; Editing by Jon Boyle)
+(Reporting by Camillus Eboh, Writing by Julia Payne; Editing by Jon Boyle and Mark Porter)

 ((julia.payne@thomsonreuters.com; +44 207 542 1836;))